usgs/waterdata_labs/README.md

 # Build and develop with Docker

-A Dockerfile and Docker Compose configuration is provided that is capable of running a development server and building the deployable static site.
+A Dockerfile and Docker Compose configuration is provided that is capable of running a development server and building the deploy static site which may deployed to Amazon Web Services through a job on a Jenkins job runner.

 ## Local development